Neto99d/Gen_file_train_Rasa/README.md

  Question: What is Osmosis?
 ```

-## How to improve this program.
+## How to improve this program

-* This program generates questions starting with 'What'.
+- This program generates questions starting with 'What'.
 We can add rule for generating questions containing 'How', 'Where', 'When', 'Which' etc.

-* We can use a dataset of text and questions along with machine learning to ask better questions.
+- We can use a dataset of text and questions along with machine learning to ask better questions.

-* Further, we can add complex semantic rules for creating long and complex questions.
+- Further, we can add complex semantic rules for creating long and complex questions.

-* We can use pre-tagged bag of words to improve part-of-speech tags.
+- We can use pre-tagged bag of words to improve part-of-speech tags.

 ## Reference

 [Alphabetical list of part-of-speech tags used in the Penn Treebank Project](http://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)